Skip to main content Skip to section navigation

 Any extra details about the issue can go here.

-The IC is responsible for keeping this issue up-to-date as investigation and remediation progresses.
-Everyone involved in the issue (responders) should leave notes as comments on the issue.
+The IC is responsible for keeping this incident document up-to-date as investigation and remediation progresses.
+Everyone involved in the issue (responders) should leave notes in the incident Google Doc.
+Slack should be used for most asynchronous communications.

 Assess